The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Kamchatka’s quake happened where the Pacific Plate dives beneath the Okhotsk Plate.

-Subduction (the slow swallowing of one plate by another) is the heartbeat of the Ring.
-It’s how mountains are made.
-It’s how trenches form.
-It’s how tsunamis are born.
+Subduction (the slow swallowing of one plate by another) is the heartbeat of the Ring, it’s how mountains are made.
+It’s also how trenches form and how some tsunamis are born.

-Volcanoes like Klyuchevskoy, Kanlaon, and Lewotobi exist because the Earth eats itself here.
-Pressure builds.
-Heat rises.
+Volcanoes like Klyuchevskoy, Kanlaon, and Lewotobi exist because the Earth eats itself here, and pressure builds.

 The Ever-Waiting Giant: Cascadia’s Promise